noncomputable/AgentMaps/docs/DOCS.md

 If it's leaving from or going to an unanchored place, it will ignore the roads and travel directly.
 If it's moving between streets or units, it will by default move along the roads and in and out through the front ("doors") of the units.

-To schedule an agent to move somewhere, all you need to do is give `Agent.setTravelToPlace` two arguments: the coordinates of where you want the agent to go and a [Place](./global.html#Place) object describing what's there.
+To schedule an agent to move somewhere, all you need to do is give `Agent.scheduleTrip` two arguments: the coordinates of where you want the agent to go and a [Place](./global.html#Place) object describing what's there.
 Optionally you can provide three more arguments:
 * A custom speed greater than or equal to .1 (1 by default)
 * A true/false value specifying whether the agent should ignore the roads and move directly to its goal (false by default, and redundant if the agent is moving from or going to an unanchored place)
-* A true/false value specifying whether the agent should give up on its current trip and empty (false by default).
+* A true/false value specifying whether the agent should give up on its current trip, emptying its schedule (false by default).

 Beyond just scheduling an agent to move somewhere, for information about actually _making_ it move, see the section on [controllers](#controllers).